everson-souza/IBM-Microservices/README.md

 This project contains:
 - Service registry
 - Compras service
-- Clientes service (Not used)
+- Clientes service (Not actually used, just implemented)

-Observations: Lista de Compras had 'cliente' field altered to Integer to match field 'id' in Lista de Clientes
+Obs.: Lista de Compras had 'cliente' field altered to Integer in order to match field 'id' in Lista de Clientes

 ### Status